jacobxperez/rams/README.md

 ## About

-[Rams](https://jacobxperez.github.io/rams/) is a class-less css design system framework that utilizes the power of [data-attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) for styling components.
+Rams is a class-less css design system framework that utilizes the power of data attributes for styling components.

 ## Getting Started